The4thLaw/demyo/README.md

 This project is the Java port / upgrade of the existing PHP software available at http://www.demyo.org/en/ .

 ## Contributing
 At the moment, I do not accept contributions.
-I don't have time to manage them, and the project is not yet Open Source.
+I don't have time to manage them, and the software is not at a sufficient point in its development in my opinion.

+Eventually, I could accept merge requests.

 ## License
-Right now, this project is not Free or Open Source.
-The Belgian copyright law applies.

-Once a first version is ready for release, it will be published under the GPLv3.
+Demyo Comic Manager
+Copyright (C) 2007-2015 Xavier Dalem

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation; version 3 of the License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A² PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.
+You should have received a copy of the GNU Affero General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301  USA